-Kotlin vs Scala: Choose Right JVM Language for 2020
+Kotlin vs Scala: Choose Right JVM Language for App Developers

-“One man’s misery is the fortune of another”.
+As quoted by Francis Bacon, meaning, ‘One man’s misery or misfortune is the fortune of another.’

 This saying has become true for the JVM world.
 With the fall of Java – the programming language that entered the market in 1995 and changed the complete story, various other languages are gaining huge momentum.
 Developers have not only started using those JVM programming languages, but have also proposed them as the right Java’s alternative for app development.